dyo2112/ps239t-final-project/README.md

 Files:

-California Ballot Measures.gslides: My talk slides.
+California Ballot Measures.pdf: My talk slides.

 Code/
 01_prop_to_csv.py: Scrapes the HTML from NCSL and exports to CSV.

 02_gen_raw_data_knit.Rmd: generates and saves raw data.

 03_clean_newdata_knit.Rmd: Loads, cleans, and adds variables to the data.
 Also conducts descriptive analysis of the data, producing the tables and visualizations.

 Data/
-CA_all.html: the DB downloaded from NCSL using the SingleFile chrome extension. cal_prop_all.csv: Includes all the California initiatives, with observations for the following variables:
+CA_all.html: the DB downloaded from NCSL using the SingleFile chrome extension.

+cal_prop_all.csv: Includes all the California initiatives, with observations for the following variables:

-election: general/primary/special
+election: general/primary/special;
-year
+year;
-type: initiative/leg referendun/ pop referendum
+type: initiative/leg referendun/ pop referendum;
-topic: one of 39 topics categorized by NCSL
+topic: one of 39 topics categorized by NCSL;
-percent: the percent yes vote on the measure
+percent: the percent yes vote on the measure;
-status: pass/fail
+status: pass/fail;

-cal_propall_data.RData: the same as the csv. cal_pro_pall_clean.RData: the final data file used for analysis.
+cal_propall_data.RData: the same as the csv.

+cal_pro_pall_clean.RData: the final data file used for analysis.

 Results/
-change_over_time.png: change in level of success over time per topic iniative_vs_referendum.png: difference between level of success of initiative vs. referendum per topic iniative_vs_referendum2.png: comparison of success between topics per type overwhelming_compare.png: comparison between overwhelming success (>70% yes vote) and failure (<30% yes vote) per topic pass_vs_fail.png: comparison between levels of success (>50% yes vote = pass) per topic
+change_over_time.png: change in level of success over time per topic.

+iniative_vs_referendum.png: difference between level of success of initiative vs. referendum per topic.

+iniative_vs_referendum2.png: comparison of success between topics per type.

+overwhelming_compare.png: comparison between overwhelming success (>70% yes vote) and failure (<30% yes vote) per topic.

+pass_vs_fail.png: comparison between levels of success (>50% yes vote = pass) per topic.

 collecting data procees: